 Did You Know?

-Throughout this episode Aunt Bee refers to making a batch of pickles as making 8 quarts.
+Throughout this episode, Aunt Bee refers to making a batch of pickles as making 8 quarts.

 She tells Andy and Barney that they're the lucky ones because she made a double batch - 16 jars.

-Because 7 is the number of quart jars that will fit in the standard, blue enamel, water bath canner.
+All recipes for a batch of pickles are for 7 quarts, not 8, because 7 is the number of quart jars that will fit in the standard, blue enamel, water bath canner.
 This canner size has been the standard for at least the last half of the 20th century and probably even earlier.
 See more